-Mīnotaurs / Minotaur Oil on glass, 8 min, 2016, adults, no dialogue While Father is at work, little Minotaur looks for playmates.
-In the endless labyrinth, he finds mythological figures who are occupied with their own ambitions. .....

-Aptumsums / Eclipse Digital animation / original technique, 10 min, 2010, adults, no dialogue As the shadow of the moon covers the earth during a solar eclipse, the twilight creatures come to life, the boundary between the real and the imagined vanishes, and a transcendental ritual takes place in nature.
-Velna Fudži / Devil's Fuji 2D animation, 32 min, 2009, adults, dialogue Mount Fuji is occupied by a Latvian devil, who creates Latvian culture and forces it on the native Japanese people.
-An ambitious samurai is sent to fight him.
-Fetišu dārzs / Garden of Fetish Digital animation / original technique, 10 min, 2006, adults, no dialogue The film analyses the abstract components that make up a work of art as well as the fetishes cultivated by the artist while creating it.
-Recent films:
+Beigas / The End Digital animation / original technique, 15 min, 2018, adults, no dialogues The heavenly Count Pilādzis sees a younger version of himself reflected in the water.
+Being a slave to vanity, he must now observe his own withering away and turns to various clichéd survival strategies: the breasts and legs of pretty girls, a house with a pool, a fancy car and endless sleepless nights.
+Mīnotaurs / Minotaurus Oil on glass, 8 min, 2016, adults, no dialogues While Father is at work, little Minotaurus looks for playmates.
+In the endless labyrinth, he finds mythological figures who are occupied with their own ambitions.
+Aptumsums / Eclipse Digital animation / original technique, 10 min, 2010, adults, no dialogues As the shadow of the moon covers the earth during the solar eclipse, the twilight creatures come to life, the boundary between the real and the imagined vanishes, and a transcendental ritual takes place in nature.
+Fetišu dārzs / Garden of Fetish Digital animation / original technique, 10 min, 2006, adults, no dialogues • The film analyses the abstract components that make up a work of art as well as the fetishes cultivated by the artist while creating it.